pradeepkrb86/tracking-num-generator/readme.md

 ```

 > **Note:** Please update the url for production as per your domain in the tests.py file and test environment(to localhost).

+## Additional Notes

+- **Concurrency Handling**: In production the application uses `gevent` workers in Gunicorn, allowing it to handle multiple requests concurrently within each worker.

+- **Error Handling**: The application includes basic error handling, but logging should be monitored to catch any unhandled exceptions during runtime.
+-
+- **Scalability**: Different instances of the application have access to the tracking number data from shared database which allows for horizonal scalability.For increased load database can be changed to MySQL/PostgreSQL and create different server instances if required.

+- **Deployment**: The project is currently deployed using Gunicorn and Nginx on AWS.